psoukie/psoukie.github.io/_notes/watches-attesa.md

 This titanium watch with a perpetual calendar, quick time zone switching, and atomic clock reception is the frequent fliers’ perfect companion.

 I discovered Attesa by way of searching for a traveler GMT watch with a dressier look.
 Something that could work well – both in form and function – for a business traveler.
-This turned out to be much harder than I expected.
+The search out to be more difficult than I expected.

 First, many GMT watches are “desk” or office GMTs – they are designed to change the GMT hand independently to make it easy to read time in other places without disrupting the primary time shown by the standard hands.
 That is not ideal for my needs,[^GMT] and besides, a better tool for reading time for multiple locations around the world while sitting at your desk is to buy one of the world time desk clocks.